-For 60 days immediately before export the horse has not resided on any premises in a defined area in the country of export where clinical evidence of Borna disease has occurred in any species during the previous two years.
+For 60 days immediately before export the horse has not resided on any premises in the country of export where clinical evidence of Borna disease has occurred during the previous 90 days.

 Contagious equine metritis

 For 60 days immediately before export the horse has been continuously resident and free of quarantine restriction in a country where no clinical, epidemiological or other evidence of contagious equine metritis has occurred during the previous two years.